 Quota attainment has been on a downward trend for the last five years, and it’s now at only 53% (Miller Heiman statistics).

-This percentage has steadily decreased from 63% over the last 5 years, and it’s showing not only a skill gap for sales reps, but a lack of sales coaching and training that is directed towards improving results.
+This percentage has steadily decreased from 63% over the last five years.
+Plus, it’s showing not only a skill gap for sales reps but also a lack of sales coaching and training that is directed towards improving results.